project-fifo/docs/chunter/installation.rst

    svcs chunter

-If the service is running you should see.
+If the service is running you should see:

 ::